Let’s talk about mental health

 But us guys often aren’t as good at taking care of our mental health as we should be.
 Many of us don’t like talking about it or seeking help for our mental health issues.
 But we have to.
-Living with poor mental health can be miserable, and for many of us it can be fatal – suicide is the number one cause of death in the UK in men under 45.
+Living with poor mental health can be miserable, and it can be fatal.

 What is mental health?

 If physical health is the health of your body, mental health is the health of what happens in your head.
 It includes your thoughts, emotions, motivations, and your ability to think and remember clearly.

 If you have good mental health, you can be productive in your work, enjoy your pastimes, develop and deepen relationships, cope with the stress and difficulties your life throws at you, and plan for the future.
 You may not feel happy all the time, but you can feel happiness and other positive emotions.

 If you have problems with your mental health, you may stop enjoying activities you used to enjoy.
 You may socially isolate and struggle to cope with stress and difficulties.
 You might stop feeling positive emotions and find it hard to envision a happy future too.
 Depending on the symptoms of mental health problems, they can be diagnosed as specific conditions like depression, anxiety, and bipolar disorder.

 Just as poor physical health can make it difficult to live the life you want, the same is true for poor mental health.
 Too many men are struggling to live with poor mental health and aren’t getting the help they deserve.